Opti-Digital-AU/guided-component-library/README.md

+# Guide URL
+- Not yet on the website.
+Please contact me for the guide until this is updated!

 # Component Library
 A React Component Library for building components in isolation.
 This library will be consumed in the another repo as a dependency via private NPM package hosted via GitHub Packages.